dapids/storymaker/README.md

-# storymaker
+# Storymaker
-Make your own stories with no effort
+Thrill your imagination with random stories